-OnwardCa.org is a one-stop resource for Californians impacted by job loss due to COVID-19 pandemic.
+OnwardCa.org website is a one-stop resource for Californians impacted by job loss due to the COVID-19 pandemic.
 It includes a “Dynamic Matching System” to match your profile and to resources, trainings and jobs.
 OnwardCA is a resource that has been rapidly deployed by a broad coalition of companies, foundations, and individuals who want to help.

 California Employment Development Department (EDD)

-The EDD has created a centralized COVID-19 resource page for both workers and employers impacted by COVID-19.
+The EDD has created a centralized COVID-19 resource webpage for both workers and employers impacted by COVID-19.
 Workers experiencing reduced hours, as well as those who must miss work to receive treatment or care for sick family members or children during school closures, will find helpful resources.

 Employers who are experiencing a hardship due to COVID-19 will find helpful resources related to tax relief, such as a 60-day extension to file state payroll reports and deposit payroll taxes, and potential closure or layoffs.
 For example, the Work Sharing Program, a form of unemployment insurance, helps employers reduce hours as an alternative to layoffs.

 LWDA is an executive branch agency that provides leadership to protect and improve the well-being of California’s current and future workforce.
 The agency has created this centralized COVID-19 resource page to help workers, employers, and families access information and assistance.